xXAI-botXx/3xM/README.md

 Before you use any of my work, please check my [license](./LICENSE) and [my section for license](#license).

+### In Short
+I created a dataset to analyze the behaviour of 3D-Models and Materials to the accuracy of instance segmentation.

+Feel free to use my Unreal Engine 5 project, to create your own dataset for instance segmentation.
+You can add your own 3D-Models and Materials and also control the used amount of Materials/3D-Models.

 ### Explanation
 (reference to your bachelor work)